felipebottega/Tensor-Fox/README.md

 ## :fox_face: Performance

-In the following we compare the performances of Tensor Fox and other known tensor packages: Tensorlab (version 3.0), Tensor Toolbox (version 2.6) and Tensorly.
+In the following we compare the performances of Tensor Fox and other known tensor packages: Tensorlab (version 3.0), Tensor Toolbox (version 3.1), Tensorly and TensorBox.
 Our first benchmark consists in measuring the effort for the other solvers to obtain a solution close to the Tensor Fox default.
 We compute the CPD of four fixed tensors:

  1) *Swimmer*: This tensor was constructed in [this](https://github.com/felipebottega/Tensor-Fox/blob/master/tutorial/6-first_problem.ipynb) tutorial lesson.
 It is a set of 256 images of dimensions 32 x 32 representing a swimmer.
 Each image contains a torso (the invariant part) of 12 pixels in the center and four limbs of 6 pixels that can be in one of 4 positions.
 We proposed to use a rank R = 50 tensor to approximate it.